isomerpages/nhg-redcap/pages/contact-us.md

       - phone: ""
       - email: ""
-      - other: • The NHG REDCap Helpdesk can only provide support and assistance to NHG Institution Staff and NHG-REDCap Users.<br>• We will NEVER require or ask for your Passwords or for any personal information.
+      - other: • The NHG REDCap Helpdesk can only provide support and assistance to NHG Health Institution Staff and NHG-REDCap Users.<br>• We will
+          <b>NEVER</b> require or ask for your Passwords or for any personal
+          information.
     title: IMPORTANT
   - content:
       - phone: ""